Yogeshwar28/TransAPTDetect-Advanced-Persistent-Threat-Detection-using-Transformer/README.md

 # 🚀 Transformer-Based Security Framework for Detection of Advanced Persistent Threats (APTs)

 This repository contains the official implementation of our research work
-**"Transformer-Based Security Framework for Detection of Advanced Persistent Threats"**,
+**"Transformer-Based Security Framework for Detection of Advanced Persistent Threats"**.
-developed as part of the M.Tech Major Technical Project (MTP).

 ---